Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Oktober 2025 21.29.10 UTC
+- WIB: Kamis, 9 Oktober 2025 22.38.03 UTC
-- WITA: Kamis, 9 Oktober 2025 22.29.10 UTC
+- WITA: Kamis, 9 Oktober 2025 23.38.03 UTC
-- WIT: Kamis, 9 Oktober 2025 23.29.10 UTC
+- WIT: Jumat, 10 Oktober 2025 00.38.03 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny